ajitkumar123/twitter-search-feed/README.md

 # twitter-search-feed
-Search from twitter according to your organization,update every minutes
+Search from twitter according to your organization recent tweets update every minutes